-If you've suffered a personal injury through the fault of another, you may be out of work, overwhelmed with piles of medical bills, or in constant pain and agony.
-Under any of these circumstances, researching, locating, and retaining the best lawyer to handle your personal injury claim in court can seem like yet one more insurmountable obstacle.
+If you’ve suffered a personal injury through the fault of another, you may be out of work, overwhelmed with piles of medical bills, or in constant pain and agony.
+Under any of these circumstances, researching, locating, and learning how to find the best personal injury lawyer to handle your claim in court can seem like yet one more insurmountable obstacle.
 There are, however, some guidelines that can help you select the right personal injury attorney.
 With the right advocate on your side, you can breathe a sigh of relief and let someone else carry at least part of your burden, allowing you to focus on your recovery.

 Personal Injury Attorney Selection Tips